 How PDPA Malaysia Affects Me

 As an individual in Malaysia, the PDPA affects you in several ways.
 Firstly, it gives you greater control over your personal data.
 Under the PDPA, organizations must obtain your consent before collecting, using, or disclosing your personal data.
-You also have the right to access and correct your personal data held by organizations.
+You also have the right to access and correct your data held by organizations.

-Secondly, the PDPA provides you with greater protection against data breaches and misuse of your personal data.
+Secondly, the PDPA provides you with more protection against data breaches and misuse of your data.
 Organizations are required to take reasonable steps to protect your personal data from unauthorized access, use, or disclosure.
 They must also notify you if there has been a data breach that could potentially harm you.

 Finally, the PDPA gives you the right to complain to the relevant authorities if you believe an organization breached the PDPA.
 The authorities can investigate the complaint and take action against the organization if necessary.